datasharingframework/dsf-process-tutorial/learning/concepts/dsf/about-version-placeholders-and-urls.md

 ```

 The first two numbers (`1.0`) are used in FHIR resources and signal changes which break compatibility with previous
 process versions.
+For example, altering FHIR resources usually results in a breaking change.
 The latter two (`1.2`) signal changes which do not break compatibility with previous process versions.
 Specifically,
 the 4th number is reserved for bug-fixes and the 3rd number includes all other non-breaking changes.

 #### Placeholders